 Small classes and a student-faculty ratio of about 13 to 1 offer students personal attention and challenging opportunities.
 Student participation and team learning are encouraged, as is faculty-student research that exposes students to current, practical applications in their field of study.
 Students are offered extensive opportunities for involvement and leadership in university life.
 They can choose from more than 100 student organizations, 23 intercollegiate sports, numerous intramural and club sports and a full schedule of lectures, concerts, films, plays and social events.

 Susquehanna's strong academic and career advising programs have led to strong post-graduation success.
-Typically, 94 percent of the graduating class is working full time or enrolled in graduate or professional school within six months.
+Ninety-eight percent of the most recent graduating class was employed or attending graduate or professional school within six months of graduation.